hammadkhokhar/wm-challenge/readme.md

 - **POST /content/seed** - Used to seed the content data in firestore.

 - **POST /content** - Retrieves the recommended content for the user based on the user preferences.
-A

 ## Schema